KDE/documentation-docs-kdenlive-org/user_interface/menu/file_menu.rst

 See :ref:`quickstart`.

 The default settings that appear on this feature are defined under :menuselection:`Settings --> Configure Kdenlive`.
-See the :ref:`configure_kdenlive` section of thsi documentation for more details.
+See the :ref:`configure_kdenlive` section of this documentation for more details.

 Open...
 -------